Replit vs GitHub Copilot: The complete comparison guide

 Replit

-This pricing model combines code generation, real-time collaboration, and hosting under one plan, making it cost‑efficient for startups and professionals.
+This combines code generation, real-time collaboration, and hosting under one plan, which makes it cost‑efficient for startups and professionals.

 GitHub Copilot